jacksonvaldez/tea_subscription/README.md

 # Endpoints
 ### 1. Retrieve all active and cancelled subscriptions for a customer.
 `GET /customers/:customer_id/subscriptions`
+No params neccesary

 ### 2. Start a brand new subscription for a customer.
 `POST /customer_subscriptions`

-Required Params:
+HTTP Params:
 | Param | Acceptable Values | Data Type   | Required |
 | ----------- | ----------- | ----------- | ----------- |
 | customer_id | Any positive integer | Integer | yes |
 | subscription_id | Any positive integer | Integer | yes |

-### 3. Update a subscription for a customer.(Cancel or continue a previous subscription).
+### 3. Update a subscription for a customer (Cancel or continue a previous subscription).
 `PATCH /customer_subscriptions`

-Required Params:
+HTTP Params:
 | Param | Acceptable Values | Data Type   | Required |
 | ----------- | ----------- | ----------- | ----------- |
 | customer_id | Any positive integer | Integer | yes |